denten-books/plain-text/6-conclusion.md

 from copying and pasting words on the page.
 Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.

-I began the chapter to ask: Where does the computed sign reside?
+I began the book by asking: Where does the computed sign reside?
 The complexity of the answer belies our alienation.
 Not since the pre-modern times have readers and writers been so removed from the material contexts of literacy.
 The average reader today is privy only to the surface phenomena.
 To rectify the situation is to acknowledge that all strategies of interpretation from simple reading to literary analysis continue to rely on semiotic models removed from the stark realities of the computed sign.
 The development of key